William Zepeda

-William Zepeda Segura (born 4 June 1996) is a Mexican boxer.
+William Zepeda Segura (born 4 June 1996) is a Mexican professional boxer, who is the reigning WBC lightweight World Champion.
+He challenged once for the World Boxing Council (WBC) lightweight title in 2025.
+He previously held the WBC interim lightweight title from 2024 to 2025.

 Professional career

 Zepeda made his professional debut on 14 November 2015, scoring a third-round knockout (KO) victory against Alonso Salvatierra in Cabo San Lucas, Mexico.

 After compiling a record of 11–0 (9 KOs), he defeated Juan Pablo Borbon via third-round corner retirement (RTD) on 25 October 2017, capturing the vacant WBF Mexican lightweight title in Metepec, Mexico.
 Following a technical knockout (TKO) victory in a non-title fight against Jesus Acosta in February 2018, Zepeda was scheduled to make the first defence of his title against Pedro Solís on 27 April in Culiacán, Mexico.
 Solís failed to weigh in below the lightweight limit at the pre-fight weigh-in, meaning he would be ineligible to contest for the title.
 The fight went ahead without the WBF championship at stake, and Zepeda emerged victorious via fifth-round TKO.

 Following two more victories in non-title fights in the latter half of 2018–Ulises Perez via TKO in September and Maximiliano Galindo via KO in November–Zepeda won his second title on 2 March 2019, in Ciudad Acuña, Mexico, defeating Eliot Chavez via TKO in the tenth and final round to capture the vacant WBC FECARBOX Silver lightweight title.
-He successfully defended the title in his next fight, defeating José Rosales via TKO on 8 June in Toluca, Mexico.
+He successfully defended the title in his next fight, defeating José Rosales via TKO on 8 June 2019 in Toluca, Mexico.

 After four stoppage victories in non-title fights, Zepeda faced undefeated prospect Hector Tanajara Jr. on 9 July 2021, at the Banc of California Stadium in Los Angeles, with the vacant WBA Continental Americas lightweight title on the line.
 Zepeda emerged victorious, capturing the vacant WBA regional title via sixth-round RTD after Tanajara's corner called a halt to the contest before the start of the seventh round.
-Zepeda made the first defense of his WBA title with a fourth-round knockout of John Vincent Moralde on November 13, 2021.
+Zepeda made the first defense of his WBA title with a fourth-round knockout of John Vincent Moralde on 13 November 2021.

-On March 16, 2024 in Las Vegas, Zepeda defeated Maxi Hughes via fourth-round RTD to win the WBA and IBF lightweight title eliminator.
+On 16 March 2024 in Las Vegas, Zepeda defeated Maxi Hughes via fourth-round RTD to win the WBA and IBF lightweight title eliminator.

-Zepeda was scheduled to face Giovanni Cabrera at Toyota Arena in Ontario, California on July 6, 2024.
+Zepeda was scheduled to face Giovanni Cabrera at Toyota Arena in Ontario, California on 6 July 2024.
 Zepeda defeated Cabrera by knockout in the third round.

 Interim WBC lightweight champion

 Zepeda vs. Farmer

-On November 16, 2024 in Riyadh, Saudi Arabia, Zepeda defeated Tevin Farmer by split decision and took the interim WBC lightweight title.
+On 16 November 2024 in Riyadh, Saudi Arabia, Zepeda defeated Tevin Farmer by split decision and took the WBC interim lightweight title.

 Zepeda vs. Farmer II

-Zepeda is scheduled to defend his interim WBC lightweight title in a rematch against Tevin Farmer on March 29, 2025 in Cancun, Mexico.
+Zepeda successfully defended his WBC interim lightweight title in a rematch against Tevin Farmer on 29 March 2025 in Cancun, Mexico.